Dealing With Insurance After a NC Car Accident

 The Bottom Line

 The first few days after a car accident are when insurance companies are most likely to catch you off guard.
 In North Carolina's at-fault system, how you handle insurance in these early days can determine whether you receive fair compensation or undermine your own claim.
-Notify your own insurer promptly, but be strategic about what you say -- especially to the other driver's insurance company.
+Notify your own insurer promptly, use Med-Pay as a financial bridge, decline recorded statements to the other driver's insurer -- and know that NC law gives you the right to record adjuster calls and file a free complaint with the NC Department of Insurance if they treat you unfairly.

 The First Call: Notifying Your Own Insurance Company